FLock-io/testnet-training-node-quickstart/README.md

 ```bash
 HF_TOKEN="hf_yourhftoken" CUDA_VISIBLE_DEVICES=0 python demo.py
 ```

-The HF token is required due to the Gemma License.

 This command initiates fine-tuning on the demo dataset, saves the fine-tuned model, merges the adapter to the base model, and saves the final model.